johannschopplich/unlazy/docs/integrations/vue.md

 ### Global Registration

-If you prefer to make the `LazyImage` component globally available, you can register it in your `main.ts` file across your entire Vue application:
+If you prefer to make the `UnLazyImage` component globally available, you can register it in your `main.ts` file across your entire Vue application:

 ```ts
 // src/main.ts